-The bill increases the number of voting members on the child welfare allocations committee (committee) who are appointed by county commissioners from 8 to 10.
-The bill decreases the number of voting members on the committee who are appointed by the department of human services from 5 to 3.
-The bill requires the 2 additional county-commissioner-appointed voting members to come from the 2 counties with the greatest percentage of the state's child welfare caseload, with one appointee coming from each county.
+Child welfare allocations committee - membership composition.
+The act increases the number of voting members on the child welfare allocations committee (committee) who are appointed by county commissioners from 8 to 10.
+The act decreases the number of voting members on the committee who are appointed by the department of human services from 5 to 3.
+The act requires the 2 additional county commissioner appointed voting members to come from the 2 counties with the greatest percentage of the state's child welfare caseload, with one appointee coming from each county.

 - Federal funding related to child welfare;

 - The federal "Family First Prevention Services Act of 2018";

 - Interests of individuals with a disability; or

 (Note: This summary applies to this bill as enacted.)